 Or you can try making a little closure for your bracelet.

-I hope all of you have fun making a round friendship bracelet that you can wear or give to your best friends.
+I hope all of you have fun weaving bracelets that you can wear or give to your best friends.
+This could be a fun variation to make as a Taylor Swift friendship bracelet pattern!

 Thanks for being my friend at Welcome To Nana’s!